Strategic Dialogue Assessment: The Crooked Path to Innocence: Can LLMs Perceive Strategic Effects of Language?

-We examine the sources of the observed effects of reasoning by analyzing the CoT that precedes generation, using models where such information is available: \texttt{Qwen}, \texttt{DS-LLaMA} and \texttt{Gemini-Flash-ON}. \paragraph{Reasoning adds overcomplication and ambiguity} Models often overthink and conflate loss-minimizing or benefit-retrieval strategies with the actual impact of making a commitment.
-For instance, in a context like Figure \ref{fig:qual_ex1}, the witness concedes a fact that clearly undermines their credibility as an expert witness (i.e., \detr).
+Models often overthink and conflate loss-minimizing or benefit-retrieval strategies with the actual impact of making a commitment.
+Consider a context as in Figure~\ref{fig:qual_ex1}; the prosecutor is asking whether the witness has ever been rejected as an expert in other courts.
+The response implies an affirmation, resulting in a detrimental commitment.
 While the model initially arrives at the correct judgment, it soon cycles through contradictory interpretations, ultimately settling on an incorrect assessment (i.e., \ben).
-Moreover, the model misinterprets surface-level damage control strategies, such as minimizing, deflecting, or hedging (highlighted in orange), as inherently positive or neutral, failing to recognize them as attempts to mitigate an otherwise detrimental commitment.
-We also append another example (See Appx.\ Figure \ref{fig:qual_ex3}) where the model does the opposite (i.e., identifying benefit-retrieval strategy as detrimental).
-Misclassifying the type of commitment can remarkably influence BaT and PaT scores by e.g., inverting the base value.
-Even when the model correctly identifies violations, an incorrect commitment label can alter the interpretation of the violation itself, for example, mistaking a loss-control strategy (added to BaT) for a benefit-retrieval strategy (added to PaT).
+The generated reasoning traces relies on surface features of the mitigation strategies without integrating their broader strategic implications.
+Moreover, the model sometimes misinterprets surface-level damage control strategies, such as minimizing, deflecting, or hedging (highlighted in orange), treating them in its reasoning traces as neutral or positive.
+This interpretation in the reasoning traces fails to recognize them as attempts to mitigate an otherwise detrimental commitment.
+We also append another example (Appendix~\ref{qual3}) where the model does the opposite (i.e., identifying benefit-retrieval strategy as detrimental).
+Misclassifying the type of commitment can strongly influence BaT and PaT scores by, e.g., inverting the base value.
+Even when the model correctly identifies violations, an incorrect commitment label can alter the interpretation of the violation itself, for example, leading the reasoning traces to construe a loss-control strategy (added to BaT) as if it were a benefit-retrieval strategy (added to PaT).